Mehdi2402/PSO_Algorithm/README.md

-# Study of the particule swarm optimization algorithm
+# PSO - Study of the particule swarm optimization algorithm

 ## Abstract